temujindang/website-1/src/site/blog/march-2020-update.md

 I want to start by saying we wish you the very best during this unprecedented time.
 Our thoughts go out to everyone working hard to help those in need.
-We hope you and your families are staying safe.
+We wish you and your families health and resilience.

 A lot has happened at Oxide since we first decloaked in Decemeber and I apologize for the lack of an official update on our end, other than our Twitter feeds.
 We've